sarahforzley/universal-docs/getting-started/docker.md

 Docker Compose allows you to use a yaml text file to standardize your build and script the deployment (or build) or multiple containers.

-The default name for any compose file is `docker-compose.yml` it is recommended you use this as your compose filename.
+The default name for any compose file is `docker-compose.yml`.
+It is recommended you use this as your compose filename.

 #### Creating a Compose Script for Windows

-The following compose file will run a Powershell Universal container in Windows
+The following compose file runs a Powershell Universal container in Windows:

 ```yml
 version: "5.0"